 Troy Anthony, is a Kentucky-born composer/lyricist, director, and theater-maker based in NYC practicing Black queer joy.
 He has received commissions from The 5th Avenue Theater, The Civilians, Oregon Shakespeare Festival, The Public Theater, The Repertory Theatre of St. Louis, and The Shed.
 He’s enjoyed residencies with Musical Theater Factory (MTF), The O’Neill Theater Center and Village Theater.
 Additionally, he’s presented work at Joe’s Pub, Rattlestick Playwrights Theater, JACK, Prospect Theater Company, the National Alliance of Musical Theater Conference, and 54 Below.
 Troy recently received the Vivace Award from the Bret Adams and Paul Reisch Foundation and is currently an artist-in-residence at The Chelsea Factory.
 As an actor, Troy has been seen in the Public Theater’s Hercules, Twelfth Night and As You Like It, as well as Prospect Theater Company’s Tamar of the River.
 Troy’s work lives at the intersection of art, social justice and community practice.
 In this spirit, he recently founded The Fire Ensemble as a home to develop his work and to share the joy of singing in community.

-Isaac Littlejohn Eddy lives in Johnson, VT with his wife, writer and Chinese environmental policy expert, Lucia Green-Weiskel, and their three kids.
-He received his BA in film studies at Wesleyan University in Connecticut and his MFA in Performance and Interactive Media Art from the City University of New York, Brooklyn College.
 For twelve years Isaac has performed with Blue Man Group in New York City, Chicago, London, and Las Vegas.
 With the production he has helped cast and train Blue Men, captain casts, write material, and perform nightly in the show.
 Isaac is an Associate Professor of Theater and Drama at Northern Vermont University Johnson.
 There he built the Performance, Arts, and Technology undergrad which focuses on the student-led creation of new multi-disciplinary performance works.
-This program is in its second year of operation and has been highly influenced by the work that is created at GIA every summer!
+This program is in its third year of operation and has been highly influenced by the work that is created at GIA every summer!
 Concentrations include: Theatre/Musical Theatre, Dance, Music, Immersive Design, and Social Justice and Activism.
 Isaac is also a writer and a cartoonist and has been published in the New Yorker and in the weekly newspaper, The Herald of Randolph, Vermont.
-He makes animated documentary shorts for Time Magazine and has a non-fiction multi-panel series about the people that live and work in his neighborhood published in the New York Times’ Brooklyn blog, “”The Local.””
-Isaac also created and animated the online series, “”Cat, Dog, Stoop.”
+He makes animated documentary shorts for Time Magazine and has a non-fiction multi-panel series about the people that live and work in his neighborhood published in the New York Times’ Brooklyn blog, “The Local.”
+Isaac also created and animated the online series, “Cat, Dog, Stoop.”

 A native of Hardwick, Vermont, Andy Gagnon has dedicated his life to music.
 Gagnon has worked with the Vermont Jazz Camp, U-32’s summer jazz camp, the Get Thee to the Funnery camp in Barre, and the Green Mountain Youth Symphony Summer C.A.M.P., as well as being a private percussion instructor for many years.
 Gagnon has also served as a mentor for Music-COMP (formerly the Vermont MIDI Project) and as a guest conductor for numerous Vermont district music festivals.
 Gagnon holds a B.S. in Music Education with a concentration in music composition from the University of Vermont, and an M.F.A. in Music Composition from the Vermont College of Fine Arts.
 He regularly performs with The Renegade Groove, LOVECRAFT, The Vermont Jazz Ensemble, and PURPLE feat.
 Craig Mitchell, among many other artists and groups.
-Andy currently lives in Stowe, Vermont with his wife Leah, their dogs Spock and Kiwi, Minerva the cat, and Poppy Seed the chinchilla.
+Andy currently lives in Morrisville, Vermont with his wife Leah, their dogs Spock and Kiwi, Minerva the cat, and Poppy Seed the chinchilla.
 He is the instrumental music teacher at Stowe Elementary, Middle, and High schools.

 Cavan Meese got his start in theater at an early age with the Bread and Puppet Theater and in performances at schools, libraries, clubs, festivals and small theaters around the country with his family.
 Cavan is an alumni of the Governor’s Institute on the Arts and first studied lighting design and television production at Castleton State College.
 He went on to The University of the Arts in Philadelphia where he studied theater arts and apprenticed with lighting designers and directors at the Pennsylvania Ballet, The Arden Theater, Pig Iron Theater, and others.
 Cavan has designed for Anais Mitchell (Hadestown), Grace Potter and the Nocturnals, Circus Smirkus Big Top Tour, Phish, Vermont Stage Company, Lost Nation Theater, The Barre Opera House, Kingdom County Productions (The Voices Project Tour), Ryno Fest, The Northeast Kingdom Music Festival, and toured extensively as both a performer and lighting technician.
 Cavan is founder of The Parker Pie Company and the Village Hall barn stage in West Glover.